astrohart/xyLOGIX.Core.Extensions.VS2019/CONTRIBUTING.md

 - Use `InvokeIfRequired` patterns for cross-thread UI updates.
 - Do not add ProjectCloner-specific dialog, MVP, wizard, or dark-theme form rules to this repository.
 - Do not introduce UI control designer conventions unless this module actually adds forms or designer files.
+- Do not put control text or user-visible control values into `Resources.resx` unless the repository owner explicitly asks.

 For WinForms interfaces such as `IForm`, `IControl`, `IUserControl`, and related contracts: